saifulislam05/coffee-house/README.md

 # Coffee House Ass-4 CSS

+## Hosted Link
+You can view the project live at [Coffee House](https://saifulislam05.github.io/coffee-house/)

 ## Project Description
 The Coffee House project showcases a simple web page for a coffee house, designed using HTML and CSS.
 It features a navigation section, a coffee menu, and various coffee descriptions.
 This README.md provides an overview of the project's structure and highlights the CSS properties used for each section.